Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Computational Workflow and Hardware Utilization

 \subsubsection{LOO-PIT and Pareto-k}

-The Probability Integral Transform (PIT) check (Figure \ref{fig:ppc_loo}) shows that the resulting distribution is uniform, indicating well-calibrated error estimates.
-Furthermore, all Pareto \(k\) estimates from the LOO cross-validation remained below 0.7, confirming the reliability of the importance sampling.
+The Probability Integral Transform (PIT) check (Figure \ref{fig:ppc_loo}) shows that the resulting distribution is approximately uniform, indicating well-calibrated error estimates.
+The LOO cross-validation identified 7 observations (15\%) with Pareto \(k > 0.7\), for which moment-matched importance sampling was used to obtain reliable LOO estimates.
+These high-\(k\) observations correspond to systems with extreme speedup ratios (e.g., HCN+H\textsubscript{2} at 8.76x), where the model's predictive distribution is most sensitive to individual data points.